Mahmud-Mai/frontend-sandbox-projects/README.md

-# sandbox-projects
+# SANDBOX PROJECTS

-This repo will contain personal react projects aimed at practicing cetain topics, or serving as a side projects.
+This repo will contain personal react projects aimed at practicing ceRtain topics, and also serving as side projects.